nhossa/currency_converter/README.md

 Currency Converter

-A lightweight Python currency converter inspired by a guided project and refined through custom tweaks.
+This is a lightweight Python currency converter inspired by a guided project and refined through custom tweaks.
 Created after a recent trip abroad, this tool helps users quickly check how much their money is worth in different countries.
-It fetches real-time exchange rates from the FreeCurrencyAPI and instantly converts a chosen currency into multiple others.
+It uses real-time exchange rate data from FreeCurrencyAPI and instantly converts a chosen currency into multiple others.

+FreeCurrencyAPI is a free and reliable source for real-time foreign exchange data.
+The application connects to the API using a secure key stored in an environment variable.

 Features

- Fetches live currency data from FreeCurrencyAPI

-Converts one base currency into several others at once

-Uses environment variables to safely store API keys

-Clean, modular code that’s easy to read and extend

-Ideal for travelers, students, or anyone learning API integration in Python
+Fetches live currency data from FreeCurrencyAPI Converts one base currency into several others at once Uses environment variables to securely store the API key Clean, modular code that is easy to read and extend Suitable for travelers, students, or anyone learning about API integration in Python

 Tech Stack

 Language: Python
 Libraries: requests, os, dotenv
 API: FreeCurrencyAPI

-Setup & Usage
+Setup and Usage

 Clone the repository: